 "Almost, sweetheart.
 I just need help with my zipper."

 "You always need help with your zipper.
 What are going to do when I'm not here to do it for you?"
 "I'll worry about that when the time comes, which I hope is never."

 "It's nice.
-Looks like all the other black dresses hanging in here," he said as he turned around and scanned the contents of her large closet.
+Looks like all the other black dresses hanging in here," Phillip said as he turned around and scanned the contents of Cassie's large closet.
 "Same with all the back shoes.
 They all look the same to me."